-Businesses of almost all sectors are severely affected by the latest COVID-19 outbreak.
-Some companies are compelled to ask their employees to take no-pay leave or even start laying off workers, sparking unavoidable labor disputes.
+Businesses of almost all sectors are severely affected by the COVID-19 outbreak.
+Some companies have been compelled to ask their employees to take no-pay leave or even lay off workers, sparking unavoidable labor disputes.
 Labor disputes refer to disagreement between employer and employees related to wages, benefits, hours of work, dismissal, wage default, or fulfillment of contract.

 If disputes between employers and employees arise over the above circumstances, or even developed into a legal issue, employers should pay more attention to the communication and handling measures beforehand.
 To avoid unnecessary labor disputes, communication between employers and employees is key, while contracts have to be written clearly with bilateral agreement.